idanb-hub/service-connectors/README.md

 rows = list(await conn.execute("SELECT * FROM table LIMIT ?", 10))

 # Option 2: Execute a query and iterate over lazily fetched rows.
-async with conn.execute_lazy("SELECT * FROM table LIMIT ?", 10) as results:
+async with conn.execute("SELECT * FROM table LIMIT ?", 10) as results:
     async for row in results:
         ...
     # The query is closed/cancelled when exiting the `with` block.